Current as of April 2024 | Download print version (in PDF)

 Private Foundations

-A registered charity is a "private foundation" if:
+A registered charity is a "private foundation" if it does not qualify as a public foundation.

-A private foundation is one in which more than 50 percent of the board is not at arm's length with each other (i.e., it does not meet condition c. for public foundations.)
+A private foundation is one in which more than 50 percent of the board is not at arm's length with each other or more than 50% of the board contributes to more than 50% of the private foundation’s revenue.

 Grants to private foundations may raise "out of corpus" and other issues for U.S. donors.
-For a detailed discussion of issues arising with grants to private foundations (as defined under U.S. law), please see Beyond our Borders, page 35-36.
+For a detailed discussion of issues arising with grants to private foundations (as defined under U.S. law).

 IV.
 Public Benefit Status

 NPOs are not required to serve the public benefit.
-Indeed, most of the major NPOs in Canada are organized for the benefit of their members.
-Such organizations include professional bodies such as the Canadian Bar Association, sporting and social clubs, labor unions, and political parties (Income Tax Act subsection 188.1(1)).
+For example, some organizations are organized purely for the benefit of their members, such as the Canadian Bar Association, sporting and social clubs, labor unions, and political parties (Income Tax Act subsection 188.1(1)).
 However, some NPOs may be organized for public benefit or social welfare purposes.

 In contrast, charities must satisfy the common law test of "charity."
 There is no federal or provincial statutory definition of this term, and the concept of what constitutes charitable activities draws heavily on traditional English common law dating back several centuries.
 Over the years, the courts have generally based their interpretation of "charity" on four categories described in English common law: